-The RT8816A is a dual-phase synchronous Buck PWM controller with integrated drivers, optimized for high-performance graphics microprocessors and computer applications.
-The IC integrates a Constant-On-Time (COT) PWM controller, two MOSFET drivers, as well as output current monitoring and protection functions.
-According to the function block diagram of the TON Genx, the synchronous UGATE driver is activated at the beginning of each cycle.
+The RT8816A is a dual-phase synchronous buck PWM controller with integrated drivers, optimized for highperformance graphics microprocessors and computer applications.
+The IC integrates a Constant On-Time (COT) PWM controller, two MOSFET drivers, as well as output current monitoring and protection functions.
+According to Functional Block Diagram of the TON Genx, the synchronous UGATE driver is activated at the beginning of each cycle.
 Once the internal one-shot timer expires, the UGATE driver is deactivated.
 The duration of this one-shot pulse is determined by the converter's input voltage and the output voltage to maintain a relatively constant frequency across the input voltage range and the output voltage.
 Another one-shot timer establishes a minimum off-time.